N04A/pa-pagination/README.md

 Function allow developers to add pagination to data.
 They are designed to be simple to use, create and compose.
 The next version of **PA-Pagination** will also feature enhanced capabilities and improved.

+## Features

+- Set record per page.
+- Set stater page.
+- Prev and Next button .
+- Page numbers button.
+- Can be used with DATA that has nested objects

 ## Supported Platforms

 - Browser